MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_link_state.md

+#### NdisPauseFunctionsUnsupported

+the miniport adapter or link partner does not support pause frames.

+#### NdisPauseFunctionsSendOnly

+the miniport adapter and link partner support only sending pause frames from the miniport adapter to the link partner.

 #### NdisPauseFunctionsReceiveOnly

 the miniport adapter and link partner support only sending pause frames from the link partner to the miniport adapter